nasa/harmony-opendap-subsetter/README.md

   index ranges.
 Such dimensions with `bounds` arrays can therefore have dimension pixel values anywhere within the pixel, not just the centre.

-#### Variable Subsetter:
+### Variable Subsetter:

-The Variable Subsetter uses the same functionality, and therefore a lot of the same code, as HOSS, but only offers the option of variable subsetting.
-This means that it is compatible with collections that have been processed to lower levels, including level 2.
+An additional service chain is specified within the Harmony `services.yml`, which utilises the HOSS Docker image, but only allows users to perform variable subsetting.
+This is designed for non-gridded collections with data available via OPeNDAP.

 As with HOSS, an end-user can specify the variables they want, and the Variable Subsetter will also retrieve any variables referred to in specific